Garden Therapy

 We are expanding this program and asking clubs to become more actively involved with GT projects at many local hospitals/nursing homes/senior centers.
 A garden club, group of garden clubs, council or district are asked to sponsor and fund a project with their own funds or other sources.
 Apply to GCG for a grant of $250 to assist with this project.
 Garden Therapy Grant Application.

 This must be a hands-on project; clients at the hospital/nursing home must be actively involved in the therapy activity.
 Garden Club members do not have to participate physically; facility staff can lead the activity.
 But, the garden club(s) need to provide oversite, monitor the finances and insure the project is completed as planned.
-Verification that the monies have been spent as stipulated must be provided to GCG through receipts for potting soil, containers, seeds, plants, etc., and photographs taken by the club or staff.

 If you have questions, please contact the Garden Therapy Chairman: